shekkizh/shekkizh.github.io/_pages/about.md

 ## What's New

+[Jan 2025] Will be speaking at [Salesforce TDX 2025](https://www.salesforce.com/tdx/) on [what makes voice AI different!](https://reg.salesforce.com/flow/plus/tdx25/sessioncatalog/page/catalog?search=%22Sarath%20Shekkizhar%22) Reach out if you want to chat/hang out!

 [Sept 2024] Tenyx joins Salesforce to built Agentforce's next generation voice and AI technology - [Announcement](https://www.salesforce.com/news/stories/salesforce-signs-definitive-agreement-to-acquire-tenyx/)

 [July 2024] Will be attending [ICML, 2024](https://icml.cc/) in Vienna to present our work LLM geometry and toxicity.
 Ping me to chat/hang out!